 Metastatic relapse of solid tumors such as breast and ovarian cancers continues to be a major clinical problem.
-Currently, there are no targeted therapies for this stage of disease, forcing clinicians to resort to cytotoxic chemotherapy and radiation therapy.
+Current therapies for this stage of disease are not very effective and carry significant side-effects.
 The magnitude of this problem provides strong rationale for studies that may lead to novel lifestyle or therapeutic strategies for the prevention and treatment of metastatic disease.
 In this regard, several epidemiological studies show that obesity and elevated cholesterol are associated with an increased risk of metastatic relapse.

 Main Areas of Interest